THE HEAVY SIDE (a novel) [CQ Books] — Coming July 2020!

-This fast-paced novel explores the unlikely and fateful collaboration of a hotshot Silicon Valley programmer and a Mexican drug cartel.
-Vik Singh has developed a clever app for drug dealers, and now both the DEA and the cartel are after him.
-Narrated by Vik’s girlfriend, Remi, the story grapples with America’s insatiable hunger for drugs and the human toll it takes on our neighbors to the south.
+A hotshot Silicon Valley programmer teams up with a Mexican drug cartel in this literary mash-up of art and science.
+Vik Singh has developed a lucrative app for drug dealers, and now both the DEA and the cartel are hunting him.
+Narrated by Vik’s girlfriend, Remi, the story grapples with America’s insatiable hunger for drugs and the human toll it takes.
 We witness a young man confronting his artistic pride and a young couple trying to make up for past betrayals.
-‘The Social Network’ meets ‘Narcos’ in this suspenseful and intelligent literary thriller.

 THE FLAMER (a novel) [Baobab Press]